ShiLab-GitHub/TrambaHLApan/README.md

 https://link.springer.com/article/10.1007/s12539-025-00777-5

 # TrambaHLApan
+TrambaHLApan, a novel neoantigen prediction framework that integrates Transformer and Mamba architectures to concurrently predict antigen presentation likelihood (TrambaHLApan-EL) and immunogenic potential (TrambaHLApan-IM).
+Experimental results on independent datasets demonstrate that TrambaHLApan outperforms state-of-the-art methods, establishing it as a reliable tool for advancing personalized cancer immunotherapies.

 This repository contains the data and python script in support of the manuscript: TrambaHLApan: a transformer and mamba-based neoantigen prediction method considering both antigen presentation and immunogenicity.
 _ _ _ _